 During the senior year, each music major must satisfactorily complete a Senior Project, a Senior Seminar or present a Senior Recital, depending upon the degree sought.

-The various majors satisfy this requirement as follows: Performance Majors - a Senior Recital; Composition Majors - a Senior Composition Project; Music Education Majors - Senior Seminar.
+The various majors satisfy this requirement as follows: Performance Majors - a Senior Recital; Composition Majors - a Senior Composition Project.
 Each student majoring in Music under the Bachelor of Arts program must complete either a Senior Recital or a Senior Research Paper.

 All music majors must satisfy a set of basic music requirements as well as an additional set of requirements specific to each degree program.
 In addition, all degree candidates must satisfy the University's General Education Program.
 Bachelor of Music degree candidates are exempted from the portion of the General Education Program requiring study in a language other than English except as noted in the Voice Performance degree.
 Bachelor of Arts in Music degree candidates must fulfill the language requirement.